Naif-Ganadily/EEP_596_Assignment3/README.md

 Solved word analogies using vector arithmetic and cosine similarity to derive the answers.

-Key Competencies
+## Key Competencies
-This assignment highlights my expertise in:
+### This assignment highlights my expertise in:

-Word embeddings and their application in natural language processing.
+* Word embeddings and their application in natural language processing.
-Computing similarity measures between words using GloVe embeddings.
+* Computing similarity measures between words using GloVe embeddings.
-Implementing and evaluating similarity-based functions.
+* Implementing and evaluating similarity-based functions.
-Analyzing correlations between pairs of words.
+* Analyzing correlations between pairs of words.
-Solving word analogies using vector arithmetic and cosine similarity.
+* Solving word analogies using vector arithmetic and cosine similarity.

+## In Conclusion:
-Overall, this assignment provided an opportunity to apply my knowledge of machine learning and natural language processing to real-world data and develop skills that can be applied to various domains, such as text classification and recommendation systems.
+This assignment provided an opportunity to apply my knowledge of machine learning and natural language processing to real-world data and develop skills that can be applied to various domains, such as text classification and recommendation systems.